lucidrains/tf-bind-transformer/README.md

 )
 ```

-## Using ESM for fetching of transcription factor protein embeddings
+## Using ESM or ProtAlbert for fetching of transcription factor protein embeddings

 ```python
 import torch